 How to Incline Dumbbell Press

-- Press the dumbbells up to straight arms, while exhaling.
+- Press the dumbbells up to straight arms while exhaling.

-- Inhale at the top, or while lowering the dumbbells with control back to your shoulders.
+- Inhale at the top or while lowering the dumbbells with control back to your shoulders.

-The incline dumbbell press is a mixture of the dumbbell chest press and the shoulder press, and both the front deltoids and the upper portions of the chest muscles are trained in this exercise.
+The incline dumbbell press is a mixture of the dumbbell chest press and the shoulder press, and both the front deltoids and the upper portions of the chest muscles are worked in this exercise.
 Thanks to the inclination of the bench, many experience this exercise as easy on their shoulders and that they can get a nice, long range of motion.